MobilityData/mobility-feed-api/functions-python/tasks_executor/src/tasks/validation_reports/README.md

 want to re-validate everything missing an `8.*` report regardless of the exact patch version the endpoint reports.

+By default the task only considers **each feed's latest dataset**.
+Set `include_all_datasets: true` to consider **every** dataset of the feed — needed when backfilling a historical window (e.g. so a feed's six-month reliability window is complete), not just its most recent dataset.

 The task is **resumable**: if it times out mid-loop, calling it again skips datasets that were already triggered (tracked in `task_execution_log`).